JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

 3. Apply the changes.

-Now when you make changes in the class files or save the file (**Ctrl + S**/**Cmd + S**), IntelliJ IDEA automatically performs the incremental build of the project.
+Now when you make changes in the class files or save the file (**Ctrl + S**/**Cmd + S**), IntelliJ IDEA automatically performs an incremental build of the project.

 ## Update the application